Film Photography News — October 2021 Recap

 RedRum is a reversed version of CineStill’s 800T film.
 What makes it special is, as pointed out by Stephen of Kosmo Foto, how the absence of the anti-halation layer adds an eery glow around bright light sources.

 The Monster films are classic monochrome emulsions meant to be reminiscent of old zombie movies.
-Though marketed as a Halloween special, those rolls (and a sheet) will work just as well any time of the year — these are not special-effect products; just good ol’ black and white chemistry.
+Though marketed as a Halloween special, those rolls (and a sheet) will work just as well any time of the year — these are not special-effect products; just good ol’ black-and-white chemistry.

 The global supply chain disruptions.